LaunchPlatform/bq/README.md

 db.commit()
 ```

-Or, you can use the helper like this:
+Or, you can use the `run` helper like this:

 ```python
 from .processors import resize_image